xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Markov Decision Processes.md

+---
+aliases:
+  - MDP
+---

 A Markov Decision Process is a setting in which **the next state is not certain**, actions have probabilities of bringing different next states.

 For this reason, the solution to an MDP is **not a sequence of actions**, because you cannot predict the next states, but a **policy that will be used at each step** of the process.

 Remember, here the goal is to learn a policy, not decide the move at each step.
-The action to take is already decided by the policy at runtime, but the policy must be learned beforehand, somehow.
+The action to take is already decided by the policy at runtime, but the **policy must be learned beforehand**, somehow.

 ## Definitions

 > [!hint] Definition of **Policy**
-> A policy is a map of states to actions
+> A policy is a map of states to actions.

 > [!hint] Definition of **Reward**
 > Immediate feedback received after a state transition due to an action.
-> For example the finish states or the death states:
->

 > [!hint] Definition of **Utility**
 > The utility is a sum of (discounted) rewards.